A guide for language learners

 German, like Spanish, French, and many other languages, has gendered nouns (definite articles: der, die, das), and nouns that refer to people and professions are often binary, with die/der variations.
 However, it is important to distinguish between grammatical gender and gender in the way that we talk about gender identity in society and culture.
 Grammatical gender is quite random, for example: a fork, knife, and spoon all have different articles (die Gabel, das Messer, der Löffel).
 When we refer to objects in German, instead of saying “it,” we use the gendered article or pronoun.
 Der Tisch?
 Er ist neu!
 For German learners, that takes some getting used to.

 But what about talking about people?
 How can we make our language more inclusive?
-How can we use gender-neutral language when we don’t want to specifiy a person’s gender?
+How can we use gender-neutral language when we don’t want to specify a person’s gender?
 What pronouns do German speakers use when they identify as non-binary or genderqueer?

 Gender Inclusive Language